An In-Depth Look at the Fed's Balance Sheet

 Interactive plotly chart · R script

-Looking at the balance sheet in detail shows that the Fed used to hold mainly “claims on the government” (US Treasury bills and bonds) on its asset side, but we see a significant pick-up of “claims on the private sector” after the crisis.
-This includes things like Mortgage-Backed Securities, agency debt, and the portfolio of Maiden Lane, among other things, which the Fed acquired in the wake of the Lehman Brothers collapse.
-We also see the item “foreign reserves” spiking around the same time, as foreign central banks drew on their liquidity swaps with the Fed to provide their own markets with dollar liquidity.
-The expansion of the Fed's assets was matched nearly one-to-one by an expansion of bank reserves on the liability side.
-Indeed, if we look at the items “notes” and “bank reserves” together, they account for the bulk of the increase of the Fed's assets as well as its variance.
+Looking at the balance sheet we see that the Fed primarily held “claims on the government” (US Treasury bills and bonds) on its asset side before the crisis.
+But there's a noticeable pick-up in “claims on the private sector” after the crisis.
+This includes items such as Mortgage-Backed Securities, agency debt, and the portfolio of Maiden Lane, among others, which the Fed acquired following the collapse of Lehman Brothers.
+We also see a spike in “foreign reserves” around the same time, as foreign central banks tapped into their liquidity swaps with the Fed to inject dollar liquidity into their own markets.
+The expansion of the Fed's assets was almost perfectly mirrored by an increase in “notes” and “bank reserves” on the liability side.